Application Pentest

 • Vulnerabilities in session or token management

-• Vulnerabilities in logging and monitoring capabilities
+• Vulnerabilities in exposed components and dependencies

 • Vulnerabilities in error handling